ClemensX/ShadedPath12/README.md

 **Who is it for** The ideal consumer of this work is a C++ programmer wanting to write applications for the Oculus Rift.
 There are not too many examples out there of how to write DX12 code for the Rift.
 You could use this framework as a starting point.
 Maybe throw away 90 % of the code and do your own thing.
 Or you might be interested in a single feature and copy only that into your own projects.
 If you just want to write applications and are not interested in game engine code please consider that this framework is still in it's early stages.
-While certainly you can alter the existing demo applications, even add new one, the more you deviate from the existing demos the higher your chances are to run into issues.
+While certainly you can alter the existing demo applications, even add new ones, the more you deviate from the existing demos the higher your chances are to run into issues.
 It is my goal to have a framework you can use to write great Rift applications without needing to look into engine code.
 But I am simply not there yet.

 Most development is done in C++ and uses VisualStudio 2015 Community with Win 10 SDK.